From this page you can find information about the plants that feature in the articles on my website.

 Lavandula angustifolia Little Lottie = ‘Clarmo’ is a small sized lavender cultivar which grows to about 40cm in height.
 Lavandula angustifolia Little Lottie = ‘Clarmo’ produces grey green foliage and pretty, pale pink flowers, which are attractive to bees and butterflies.

 Lavandula angustifolia ’Purity’ is a small sized lavender, which grows up to 40cm in height.
-Lavandula angustifolia ’Purity’ produces a greyish green foliage, this lavender flowers in June and July, when it produces white flowers which are attractive to bees and butterflies.
+Lavandula angustifolia ’Purity’ features greyish green foliage and pure white flowers.
+This lavender flowers in June and July, when it produces white, fragrant flowers, which are an attractive food source for bees and butterflies.

 Leontopodium nivale subsp. alpinum Blossom of Snow (‘Berghman’), was bred by Herman Berghman, a Belgian florist, who was unable to source long-stemmed edelweiss plants that produced tall enough flowers to be useful in arrangements.
 Herman Berghman spent the next ten years breeding a new edelweiss cultivar that met these requirements, and produced long stemmed edelweiss flowers … Continue Reading →